ebi-pf-team/interproscan6/README.md

 ### Selecting specific analyses

-To run only certain tools (for example, Pfam and MobiDB‑lite):
+To run only certain analyses (for example, Pfam and MobiDB‑lite):

 ```sh
 nextflow run ebi-pf-team/interproscan6 \